ptetalicoder/SnailMail/README.md

 # SnailMail
-SnailMail is a basic Spring Boot + React application with UI test suites with Cypress and Playwright, and API test suites with RestAssured
+SnailMail is a basic Spring Boot + React TS application showcasing UI test suites written with Cypress and Playwright, and API test suites written with RestAssured.

 ### Features
 None yet lol